jburke234/jburke234.github.io/_pages/resume.md

 title: Resume
 ---

-# SUMMARY
+# Summary

 Dedicated Software Engineer with history of meeting company goals utilizing consistent and organized practices.
 Skilled in working under pressure and adapting to new situations and challenges to best enhance the organisation.

 # Education

 Munster Technical University, Cork, Ireland
 Bachelor of Science Software Development, 09/2019

 # Work Experience